Guillawme/chimerax-viz/README.md

 (and from publicly available data).

 All of these scripts download files from the [PDB][pdbe] and [EMDB][emdb] into `~/Downloads/ChimeraX`.
-They also save one or more movie files and a ChimeraX session file (`.cxs`, containing the last state after making movies) in the directory from where ChimeraX was started before running the script (if you started ChimeraX from a desktop icon, application launcher or menu item, these files will probably be written in `~/Desktop`).
+They also save one or more image or movie files in the directory from where ChimeraX was started before running the script (if you started ChimeraX from a desktop icon, application launcher or menu item, these files will probably be written in `~/Desktop`).
 They can take a long time to run, and often mobilize a fair amount of resources.
-Each visualization's directory contains a README file explaining how much time the corresponding script took to complete on the computer I ran it on.
+Each visualization directory contains a README file explaining how much time the corresponding script took to complete on the computer I ran it on.

 All ChimeraX command files in this repository are meant to be run in an empty session, so the recommended way to run them is as follows (in which `<VIZ>` is